Efficient Dictionary Learning with Switch Sparse Autoencoders: Conclusion

 \section{Conclusion}

 Switch SAEs are a promising approach towards scaling sparse autoencoders, as they allow an improvement in the FLOPs vs. MSE scaling law without a significant reduction in feature interpretability.
-We believe that Switch SAEs may find their best application for huge training runs on large clusters of GPUs, since in this setting each expert can be placed on a separate GPU, leading to significant wall clock training speed ups.
-The most significant limitation of the Switch SAE is the reduction in performance of the SAE at a fixed number of parameters; future work to bridge this gap might investigate feature deduplication techniques, more sophisticated routing architectures, and multiple active experts.
-Overall, we believe that this work provides a case study for applying existing training optimization techniques to the setting of sparse autoencoders for feature extraction from language models; we hope that the investigations in this paper serve as a guide for adapting more such techniques.
+We believe that Switch SAEs may find their best application for huge training runs on large clusters of GPUs, since in this setting each expert can be split on to a separate GPU, leading to significant wall clock training speed ups.
+Overall, we believe that this work provides a case study for applying existing machine learning training optimization techniques to the setting of sparse autoencoders for feature extraction from language models; we hope that the investigations in this paper serve as a guide for adapting more such techniques.